 9.B.135 The Membrane Trafficking Yip (Yip) Family

 The YIP1 family of proteins are small membrane proteins with 5 putative TMSs with roles in membrane trafficking from the ER to the golgi.
 In yeast they participate in vesicle biogenesis and mediate the association of Rab proteins with membranes.
 Yeast YIP1 is an essential gene and can be fully complemented by a human counterpart, suggesting that the essential function of Yip1p is evolutionarily conserved (Chen and Collins, 2005).
-Prokaryotic homologues are found in family 9.B.29 and possibly family 3.A.1.122, and families 9.B.29 and 9.B.135 may comprise a superfamily.
+Prokaryotic homologues are found in family 9.B.29, and families 9.B.29 and 9.B.135 may comprise a superfamily.

 Human YIPF3 and YIPF4 are localized to the cis-Golgi.
 YIPF3 is synthesized in the ER as a N-glycosylated form (40 kDa), is then O-glycosylated in the Golgi and finally is cleaved at its C-terminal luminal domain.
 YIPF3 and YIPF4 form a complex in the Golgi apparatus.
 The knockdown of YIPF3 or YIPF4 in HeLa cells induced fragmentation of the Golgi apparatus (Tanimoto et al., 2011).
 Mutation of Yip1 domain family, member 6 (Yipf6), induces spontaneous intestinal inflammation in mice (Brandl et al., 2012).
 YIPF proteins primarily localise to the Golgi complex and can be grouped into trans-Golgi-localising YIPFs (YIPF1 and YIPF2) and cis-Golgi-localising YIPFs (YIPF3, YIPF4 and YIPF5), with YIPF6 and YIPF7 showing a broader profile being distributed throughout the Golgi stack (Kranjc et al. 2017).
 YIPF proteins have a long soluble N-terminal region, which is orientated towards the cytosol, followed by 5 closely stacked TMSs, and a C terminus, orientated towards the lumen of the Golgi.
 A number of specific morphological changes to this organelle on their depletion (Kranjc et al. 2017).
 Transcriptional regulation analysis of porcine Yip1 domain family member 3 genehas been reported (Ni et al. 2020).